 Brightness and Color Temperature

 The brightness of a landscaping light depends on the type of light as well as its power source.
 A bullet light, which functions like a spotlight powered by a 12-volt transformer, will produce around 1,500 lumens, enough to light up the facade of a house.
-Well lights, which are ideal for uplighting a tree or wall, produce around 100 lumens, while a garden light that lights a flower bed or pathway might produce between 200 to 300 lumens.
+Well lights, which are ideal for uplighting a tree or wall, produce around 100 lumens, while low-voltage garden lights that illuminate flower beds or pathways might produce between 200 to 300 lumens.

 A landscaping light fixture powered by a 12-volt transformer creates significantly more lumens than a solar-powered light.
 A pathway light powered by 12-volt electricity may generate 150 lumens, a solar-powered pathway light may only produce 7 lumens.